 When to Contact An Employment Law Attorney

-If you are a part-time worker and believe you have not received fair wages under labor law and Florida part-time laws or have had their civil rights violated, contact an employee rights attorney to determine your best legal options.
+If you are a part-time worker and believe you have not received fair wages under labor law and Florida part-time laws or have had your civil rights violated, contact an employee rights attorney to determine your best legal options.

 Wenzel Fenton Cabassa P.A. is the employee’s law firm — fighting for your rights against powerful employers.
 You deserve fair pay and a safe working environment, and you may be entitled to back pay, overtime pay, and other damages.